RanyAlbegWein/accidentguide-privacy/index.md

 2. **Generate Reports:** Create PDF reports you can share with insurance companies or law enforcement
 3. **Display Maps:** Show accident locations using Google Maps
 4. **Provide Emergency Numbers:** Display relevant emergency contact numbers based on your location
-5. **Improve the App:** Use anonymous crash reports and analytics to fix bugs and enhance features
+5. **Improve the App:** Use anonymous crash reports to fix bugs and enhance stability

 ## Data Storage and Security